bboylen/google-homepage/README.md

-GOOGLE HOMEPAGE PROJECT

-A clone of Google using HTML/CSS
+A clone of Google's homepage using HTML/CSS